 Cons:

-Best for: Short-distance moves with minimal belongings and a strong friends and family support system.
+Best for: Short-distance moves with minimal belongings and a strong support system from friends and family.

 Renting a Truck for a DIY Move